Chronology Protection of Rotating Black Holes in a Viable Lorentz-Violating Gravity: Rotating black hole in the Low-energy sector of non-projectable Ho r ava gravity

 The singularity of $\Si^2=0$ appears in the region where $\Delta_r>0$ and $mr<0$ hold, and it is given by \beq \sin^2\theta=\f{(r^2+a^2)^2}{a^2 {[}-2 mr +(r^2+a^2)\bc{]}} \eeq with $\phi\in[0,2\pi)$, which includes the usual ring singularity at $(r,\theta)=(0,\pi/2)$.
 We consider a spacetime region which admits an asymptotically flat end $r\to +\infty$.
 Then, as we will see that the domain of $r$ is given by $-\infty<r<\infty$ and the solution is invariant under $(m,r)\rightarrow (-m,-r)$, we can take $m>0$ without loss of generality.
 For $m>0$, as shown in Fig.~\ref{Fig:singularity-torus}, this singularity is located in the region $r\le 0$ and topologically {\it two}-torus.
+The torus surface does not depend on the LV parameter $\ka \xi$ and keeps the same form in both the LV and GR cases.